HalilCan/codeGPT-assistant-extension/README.md

 The extension is context-aware: It remains aware of your growing conversation, and it considers the code surrounding your selection whenever you use an `selection` or `cursor` action.

+Chat log too long?
+You can use `vscode`'s own `ctrl+f` search modal to search within your chat window.

 Streaming and auto-complete are coming soon (feel free to make a PR).
 In the meantime, you can use the `Continue code from cursor` command as a slightly less "auto" complete.

 ## Usage Guide